TruscaPetre/PAIP/README.md

 - F = Fix, Solution, Value, Implementation

 ## Implementation
+These ideas are a must have in the system which we will work on.

 At the moment the best natural language interface technology are LLMs.
 They are good for formatting the answer and ingesting the answer.
 We will have an API call to an LLM to ingest questions, deliver answers to the user.

 Since the system should be competent programmer.
 It should also be able to program itself, since itself is software, so in order to program itself, it should be similar to cursor, codex.